 First, consider the type of wood you’re burning.
 There are two types, hardwood, and softwood.
 For best results, stick to using hardwood for your wood stove.
 The hardwood will burn longer and cleaner than softwoods, meaning it will be hotter and also produce less smoke.

 Another important factor to consider is seasoning (or drying) your wood properly before burning it.
-You’ll need to leave the wood to dry for at least one year before burning.
+Leave the wood to dry for at least one year before burning.

 If it’s still wet, it’ll be much harder to light.
 Wet wood will also produce more smoke, which can increase the risk of a chimney fire.